SAP-archive/teched2020-DAT262/exercises/dd1/README.md

-## Deep Dive 1.2 - Create a complex ABAP CDS View in ABAP Development Tools (ADT) (joining multiple tables)
+## Deep Dive 1.2 - Create a complex ABAP CDS View in ADT (joining multiple tables)

 After completing these steps you will have...